ripandy/SOAR/Documentation~/docs/features.md

 A Collection is a data structure that can contain multiple items.
 The `Collection` class serves as a base for `SoarList` and `SoarDictionary`.
-It provides additional events triggered when an item is added, removed, or updated, or when the collection is cleared.
+It provides value-changed event for each item, along with additional events triggered when an item is added, removed, updated, or when the collection is cleared.
 `Collection` implements common interfaces like `ICollection`, `IList`, and `IDictionary` to ensure compatibility with LINQ.